WinSSitaly/WSL-Linux-Kernel/README.md

 Hope you will enjoy my job.

-I just prepare 4 different config file to compile kernel
+I just prepare different config file to compile different version kernel

-- mywsl-config13 is done for stable release 5.13.X
+- mywsl-config13 is done for stable release 5.13.X EOL
-- mywsl-config14 is done for stable release 5.14.X
+- mywsl-config14 is done for stable release 5.14.X EOL
+- mywsl-config14 is done for stable release 5.15.X
+- mywsl-config14 is done for stable release 5.16.X
 - mywsl-configrc is done for release candidate
 - mywsl-configlt is done for longterm release 5.10.X